syncfusion-content/javascript-docs/js/SpellCheck/Dictionary.md

 {% endhighlight %}

-N> The custom words will be displayed within the custom dictionary file line by line (i.e. one word per line).
+N> The custom words are displaying within the custom dictionary file line by line (i.e. one word per line).

 #### Add a word to custom dictionary

 You can directly add the necessary words in the custom dictionary file or else by using the SpellCheck control public method [addToDictionary](/api/js/ejspellcheck#methods:addtodictionary) to add the custom words one by one.

-Refer to the [custom words](/functionalities#custom-words) section under the functionalities block to know about this feature.
+Refer to the [custom words](js/spellcheck/functionalities#custom-words) section under the functionalities block to know about this feature.